Capitalism In America,

 In the very early 1600s, American Settlers from Europe quickly discovered how BAD, Destructive & DEADLY collectivism, socialism, etc. was and is to this very day.

-In Plymouth Colony in 1620, they TRIED to use collectivist farming to grow food, but kept running out, and mass starvation often ensued.
-Too many people were not producing enough for even themselves, let along a surplus for others.
+In Plymouth Colony in 1620, they TRIED to use collectivist farming to grow food but kept running out, and mass starvation often ensued.
+Too many people were not producing enough for even themselves, let alone a surplus for others.

 That’s one reason why individualist systems are far more productive than collectivist systems.

 IF there ever has been, or even COULD, be a kinder, gentler form of socialism or collectivism than has ever existed before on Earth, NO ONE has ever demonstrated it yet, EXCEPT, possibly, at THE MOST localized, decentralized levels, in very small communities.
 In such cases, if the people are very like-minded toward such a collectivist lifestyle, then okay.